zeebe-io/zeebe-chaos/docs/_posts/2021-04-03-bpmn-meets-chaos-engineering.md

 ### Results

-We orchestrated the follower and leader termination and graceful shutdown experiments via Camunda Cloud and the created the process models.
+We orchestrated the follower/leader termination and graceful shutdown experiments via Camunda Cloud and the created process models.
 The experiments have been executed against another Zeebe cluster successfully.

 ![success]({{ site.baseurl }}/assets/2021-04-01/success-run.png)